Cacti/documentation/RRDtool-Specific-Features.md

 performs the percentage calculation.

 You may of course add `GPRINT` legends as usual.
-If you do this for the "% Used" entry only, you will get surprising results, if your RRD file holds either `MAXIMUM`, `LAST` and/or `MINIMUM` consolidation function(s).
+If you do this for the "% Used" entry only, you will get surprising results, if your RRDfile holds either `MAXIMUM`, `LAST` and/or `MINIMUM` consolidation function(s).
 This is left as an exercise to you :)